-Material the methods
+Material and methods

 A 26 year old male with a ureteropelvic junction (UPJ) obstruction was confirm for laparoscopic (transperitoneal) dismembered pyeloplasty.
 Operations were performed with three trocars 3.5 mm diameter including the 3 mm optic - 3 mmML.
-We used the Stortz Company 3 mm instruments including: scissors, the monopolar dissector, bipolar forceps, grasper, sucker the needle holder.
+We used the Stortz Company 3 mm instruments including: scissors, the monopolar dissector, bipolar forceps, grasper, sucker and needle holder.

 Stages of the procedure: 1st Visualization of the retroperitoneal space.
 2nd Dissected UPJ.
-3rd Incision of pelvis the posterior wall of the ureter.
+3rd Incision of pelvis and posterior wall of the ureter.
 4th Introduction to the retroperitoneal space needle.
-5th Introduction to the ureteral catheter the the establishment of the first connecting suture.
+5th Introduction to the ureteral catheter and the establishment of the first connecting suture.
 6th Suturing the posterior wall.
 7th Cutting the pelvis end of the UPJ.
 5th The introduction of D-J catheter.
 6th Suturing the anterior wall.

 Minilaparoscopy using only 3 mm instruments is an ideal option for the dismembered pyelo-plasty, especially for those patients with high cosmetic expectations.
-New 3 mm instruments are of appropriate elasticity the are sufficient to carry out all of the steps in the procedures, including the introduction of the needle the sewing.
+New 3 mm instruments are of appropriate elasticity and are sufficient to carry out all of the steps in the procedures, including the introduction of the needle and sewing.
 Further studies should be performed to assess the long term results of the 3 mmML dismembered pyeloplasty.

 Submitted: 18 March, 2015

-Accepted: 25 May, 2015
+Published online: 25 May, 2015

 |Conflicts of interest: The authors declare no conflicts of interest.|